by Anne Fishel, Ph.D

 Kids also enjoy telling stories, particularly about their experiences or interests.
 After asking about a child’s day at school, a parent might try to piggyback off their response.
 For example, if a child tells a story about not getting a part in a play, a parent may want to tell a story about a setback he faced and what he learned from it.
 Stories that start out with something negative but end up positively are associated with greater feelings of life satisfaction.

 Finally, try conducting “family interviews.”
 It can be startling how little we know about the daily lives of our family members!
-To learn more about what your child does at school, or provide them questions they can ask about your job, see our family interview section.

 I always run out of things to talk about with my teenager.
 How can I get past “I’m fine”?